 What types of things can I ask Siri about or ask it to do?

-You can ask Siri to make a call, find a business and get directions, schedule reminders and meetings, search the web, and more.
-You can even ask Siri "What can you do for me? or tap the "i" in the right corner of the screen when you bring Siri up.
+You can ask Siri to make a call, find a business and get directions, schedule reminders and meetings, search the web, identify songs with Shazam, and more.
+You can even ask Siri "What can you do for me? or tap the "?" in the left corner of the screen when you bring Siri up.
 You'll see examples of things Siri can do, along with ways you can ask for things.

 With which apps does Siri work?